 There is an image of Malcolm X and Louis Farrakhan side by side taken around 1959, as well as a photo from Malcolm X's funeral in 1965.

-Rather than focusing on a single type of spirituality, the book seeks to recognize "these different religious movements that comprise the African-American religious experience," Williams said.
+Rather than focusing on a single type of spirituality, the book seeks to recognize "these different religious movements that comprise the African-American religious experience," Williams says.

 The pages allow readers to encounter a Jewish bar mitzvah, a Buddhist ordination, a Rastafarian procession and Salat -- the daily prayer rituals performed by Muslims.

-Although they represent "a range of religious experiences," there are some commonalities, Williams said.
+Although they represent "a range of religious experiences," there are some commonalities, Williams says.

 "Theologically, they are in different universes, right?
-But they have what the Viennese philosopher Ludwig Wittgenstein called 'family resemblances,'" he said.
+But they have what the Viennese philosopher Ludwig Wittgenstein called 'family resemblances,'" he says.